Meet Esther

 My TREP$ business was named 2 Heart Creation.
-At the TREP$ Marketplace, the product I sold were paper quillings.
+At the TREP$ Marketplace, the products I sold were paper quillings.
 To explain a little more about them, you use a paper rolling tool to roll long and thin strips of paper to create shapes.
 You can make anything with paper quillings.
-I decided my product by researching and discussing with my dad.
+I decided on my product by researching and discussing it with my dad.
 I wanted to do a product that was unique and also a product I can keep selling after the TREP$.
 When my dad got an idea of paper quilling, my dad and I took some time to see some examples.
 When I took a look at the paper quillings people did, I loved it!
 It was unique and something I thought I could keep doing even after the TREP$.
 Also, it looked very easy to do.

 My dad ordered me a kit I could use to make paper quillings.
 I was very excited.
 The price of the materials, small and big frames to put the quillings in, and Christmas cards I can make because it was getting towards Christmas, was very high, but I told my dad that I was going to still pay him the money I needed to owe him.